 2. Make a list of foods that your home loves to eat.

 Keep a list of the foods you love to eat.
 This will save you time planning next week because you can make use of the previous menu.
 To stave off boredom with a particular meal, try to alternate it every other week, or get creative and jazz it up.
 Try substituting some of the ingredients or add new flavors.
 Customization also allows you to save time because you only have to think of a few components to replace the other contents of the menu.

 3. Let other members of the family help you.

 It is easier to do the meal planning if you can delegate some of the tasks to other members.
 Let’s say you do the cooking and preparation, and one member of your family can shop for the foods you listed.
 You can even ask them to clean the areas after you cook.
 My two sons, Jackson and Warren, love to “help” in the kitchen, and I love that they can be involved in making healthy food with me.

 4. Cook foods that you can serve twice.

 Doubling up the dishes is best to do if you haven’t planned ahead.
 It is also an excellent way to save time.
 You can store the cooked foods in the fridge or freezer and reheat them for another meal later in the week.
 Make sure to keep your foods fresh and safe by storing them in airtight containers.

 Want more ideas?
 Here are seven more meal prep recipes to get you started:

 - Hard-boil/bake some eggs for breakfast, snack, or to use in recipes later.

 - Use your crockpot for buffalo chicken and place it in a covered container to use throughout the week for wraps, salads, or low-carb quesadillas.

 - Protein pancakes are always a staple in my house, and they take just minutes to make.
 I will make a double batch Sunday night to use for breakfast, snacks, or dinner.
-Then if any are left over after a few days (rarely happens), I will freeze them.
+If any are left over after a few days (rarely happens), I will freeze them.